determined-ai/determined/docs/setup-cluster/k8s/internal-task-gateway.rst

 .. warning::

    This feature exposes Determined tasks to the outside world.
-Please ensure that you have the necessary security measures in place to limit access to the exposed tasks.
-This could include setting up a firewall, using a VPN, IP whitelisting, or other security measures.
+Please ensure that you have the necessary security measures in place to both limit access to the exposed tasks, and secure the communication between the external cluster and the main one.
+This could include setting up a firewall, using a VPN, IP white-listing, K8s Network Policies, native cloud solutions, or other security measures.
+Some Determined tasks including JupyterLab Notebooks and shells already have secure transport built-in.

 Limitations:

--  Exposing proxies in multi-slot jobs is not supported.
+-  Proxying to multi-node trials is not supported: Exposing proxies in multi-slot jobs is not supported.
   Currently this only includes experiments running distributed training that want to manually expose proxies to the outside world.

 ###################################
  Controller Support - Requirements